Fornalski/iit-task1/exercise.md

-# Will AI Take Our Job
+# Will AI Take Our Jo

 >CAUTION: This is AI-generated overview on the given topic.